Is There A Limerence Cure?

 QUESTION: Today, I officially broke it off with the other man.
 For the past six months I was sinning and I never once felt good about it.
 I did contemplate leaving my husband but I just can’t do it.

-Being part of this Facebook group and finding MarriageHelper.com early on let me know that I wasn’t alone.
+Being part of the Facebook group and finding MarriageHelper.com early on let me know that I wasn’t alone.
 Reading all the material and all your posts really have saved me from making a series of monumental mistakes that would’ve ruined the lives of the people I love the most.
 I hope with all my heart and soul that everyone’s significant other will feel what I feel today and know the pain they’ve caused.

 Every time I read a post on Facebook about what a cheating spouse did, I imagined the pain my husband felt and I’m heartbroken.
 It’s excruciating to know what I’ve done and how others are feeling on the other side.
 I have great fear for what will happen in the coming months.
 Healing.
 More pain.
 More regret.
 But I have to face my consequences.
 It’s the price of losing sight of what’s really important.
 I am wondering if you have suggestions on to help me get over the other man so that I can focus on healing my marriage, my husband, and myself from all the hurt I’ve caused.
 I want to stay in my marriage but I regret to say that it still hurts that I can’t have the other man as well.